sap-tutorials/Tutorials/tutorials/spa-dox-create-automation/spa-dox-create-automation.md

 description: Extract invoice document using Document Extraction Template to send the invoice details to the process
 auto_validation: true
 time: 25
-tags: [ tutorial>beginner, software-product>sap-business-technology-platform]
+tags: [ tutorial>beginner, software-product>sap-business-technology-platform , tutorial>free-tier]
 primary_tag: software-product>sap-process-automation
 ---

 ## Prerequisites
+ - Complete the tutorial of creating a process[Create an Invoice Approval Process](spa-dox-create-process)
  - [Install and Setup the Desktop Agent](spa-setup-desktop-agent)
- - Download the Invoice Document
+ - Download the Invoice Document to your local machine

 ## Details
 ### You will learn